-School district Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
+School District foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-ODE adjustments for fiscal year 2021 have been finalized and resulted in a payable from the School District of \$8,573.
-This amount was not reported on the financial statements.
+As a result of the final fiscal year 2022 FTE reviews, an immaterial intergovernmental receivable was due from ODE from the District.